cs499Mirror/MagicMirror/modules/gCalendar/README.md

 # Module: gCalendar
 The `gCalendar` module is expanding upon the default calendar module of the MagicMirror.
-This module displays events from a public .ical calendar.
-It also allows a user to have their private Google Calendar events pulled and merged to the pre-existing .ical calendar events.
+This module displays events from a public .ical calendar as well as allowing a user to have their private Google Calendar events pulled and merged to the pre-existing .ical calendar events.

 ## Using the module
 First, the user should visit the Google Calendar API Node.js quickstart (https://developers.google.com/google-apps/calendar/quickstart/nodejs) and complete steps 1 and 2.

-Step 2 will have the user sign into their account and retrieve a file called `client_secret.json`.
+Step 1 will have the user sign into the Google API Console and retrieve a file called `client_secret.json`.
 Put this file in `modules/gCalendar/quickstart/client_secret.js`.

 **NOTE** on subsequent uses, if you create a different client_secret.js file, you will need to remove the old credentials file located in
 `~/.credentials/calendar-nodejs-quickstart.json`, otherwise you will receive an 'unauthorized_client' error